 A new stm8 assembler (as).

 A new target for stm8 in addition to updated and fixed SWIM support.
-Hopefully this will be merged upstream.
+Although stm8 debugging support is not yet released for OpenOCD it is available from the git source tree.

 To download, patch and configure: